battleman1/AMQ_Song_Lookup/README.md

 Basically type in name of anime/artist/song and it will find all matches. search enging works similar to that of amq in which spaces do funny stuff.

 notes:
-- add a ' ' directly after search in order to further search for op/ed/ins and their respective number (ex: gintama ins3)
+- add a ' ' directly after search in order to further search for op/ed/ins and their respective number (ex: "gintama ins", "higu op1")
 - afterwards, input the number in front of the song you want. it will automatically pop up in your browser!